 Stay in a place with a kitchen (or kitchenette)

-Healthy travel is a breeze when you’re staying in a spot with a kitchen, or at the very least a kitchenette.
+Healthy travel is a breeze when you’re staying in a spot with a kitchen or at the very least a kitchenette.
 This allows you to prepare fresh food whenever you like, and will likely save you some cash because you don’t have to rely on pricey restaurant meals.
-There are a ton of rental sites like Airbnb where you can find affordable, clean accommodations with functional kitchens that will help you keep your health on track.
+There are a ton of rental sites like AirBnb where you can find affordable accommodations with functional kitchens that will help you keep your health on track.

 Bring some kitchen tools with you